 Due to the wide range of applications and the specific geometric feature of beams, in which one dimension is much larger than the other two, various beam models have been employed to simulate the structural dynamics of aircraft wings, helicopter blades, spacecraft antennas, robot arms, towers and for many other industrial applications.
 Numerous methods such as experimental, analytical and numerical methods have been developed and used to analyze the structural dynamics of beam-like structures.
 In this respect, the modal analysis is a well-known practical technique for investigation of the dynamic response and vibrations of beams.
 The modal approach gives the solution in a series in terms of natural mode shapes and the corresponding generalized coordinates.
 Subsequently, a first need is determine the natural mode shapes and frequencies of free vibrations, analytically or numerically for using such techniques.
 Indeed transverse free vibrations of non-uniform beams have been studied by numerous researchers in both aeronautical and mechanical engineering fields either analytically or numerically.
 Added to this, several analytical solutions, most of which are applied for linearly tapered beams, have been represented in exact procedure with Bessel functions [1], terms of orthogonal polynomials [2] in approximation method, power series by Frobenius method [3], differential stiffness method [4] and finite element analysis [5].
 On the other hand, a wide range of approximate and numerical solutions such as Rayleigh-Ritz, Galerkin, finite difference, finite element and spectral finite element methods have been used to obtain the natural vibration characteristics of variablesection beams [6-9].
+Auciello et al. [15] have applied the CDM method to study the dynamic problem of rotating Rayleigh beam.
+Consequently, lower bound values of the frequencies are obtained.

 In the present study, the equations of motion of rotating Rayleigh beam are derived by the Lagrange's equation.
 In order to capture all inertia effect and coupling between extensional and flexural deformation, the consistent linearization of the fully geometrically non-linear beam theory.
-The problem with many discrete degrees of freedom is studied through the adoption of orthogonal polynomial functions satisfying the essential conditions only.
+The analysis is based on a variational approach with Orthogonal Polynomials (BCOP) are chosen as trial functions polynomial trial functions.

 Finally, numerical examples have been completely carried through by means of the powerful symbolic software; Mathematica [14].